Stateful Behaviour

 events.

-Let's create the pause condition.
+Let’s now create the PauseCondition

 using AlchemyBow.Core.States;